|Elliott Sound Products||Distortion & Feedback|

 The problem isn't the transistor, it's the tester.
 Transistor gain must always be measured at a realistic collector current.
 For output transistors, the minimum collector test current will be around the same value as the amplifier's designed quiescent current, typically between 10 and 50mA.
 Now you know why amplifiers aren't set up for a quiescent current of 2mA (for example) - that current is too low to ensure reasonable current gain with no (or very low) signal.

 In most designs, the output stage is configured so that the driver transistors also provide some of the output current.
 This helps to ensure that the output stage always has at least some conduction to prevent the overall gain from falling too far.
-As noted above, it's common for

 Read any articles about distortion you may come across (including this!) with care.
 Like death and taxes, distortion is inevitable, however it can be minimised with careful design and a proper understanding of how feedback can be used most effectively to ensure that distortion doesn't spoil your listening experience.